-Throwers must keep at least one foot wholly within the inside edge of the throw zone.
-Throwers who exit the throw zone (as judged by both feet) while pulling the victim or prior to the 3-minute completion signal, shall be disqualified.

-On the condition that there is no interference with another competitor, and provided that at least one foot remains wholly within the inside edge of the throw zone, any part of the thrower's body may touch or cross the throw zone line without penalty.
+Throwers who exit the throw zone while pulling the victim or prior to the completion signal, shall be disqualified.
+Throwers must keep at least one foot wholly within the inside edge of the throw zone, either on the ground or in the air above the throw zone.
 Any part of the thrower's feet may cross over the front of the "pool edge" of the throw zone without penalty.